Can I drink alcohol if I have diabetes?

 - low alcohol or ‘lite’ beers are a better choice than regular or diet beers because they are lower in alcohol

 - when mixing drinks, use low-joule/diet mixers such as diet cola, diet ginger ale, diet tonic water.

 The number of standard drinks in alcohol beverages is always shown on the label of the container.
-For more information (including a visual guide) see the Australian Government’s information website on alcohol.
+For more information see the standard drinks guide on the Department of Health’s website.